What to do if you’ve lost your vaccine card

 If you cannot contact your vaccination provider directly, contact your state health department’s immunization information system.
 Vaccination providers are required to report COVID-19 vaccinations to their IIS and related systems.

-The CDC recommeds keeping your vaccination card in case you need it for future use.
+The CDC recommends keeping your vaccination card in case you need it for future use.
 And to consider taking a picture of your vaccination card as a backup copy.

 And to keep your vaccination card even more secure, Office Depot and Office Max (they merged) will laminate your card for free until July 25.
 Just don’t forget to clip the coupon.